1997 Year in Review

 The traditional season opening Blast Off event was revamped after 23 seasons.
 Renamed the Modified Nationals and originally sponsored by Pennzoil, the 2-day event would showcase SK Modified time trials on Saturday to qualify for Sunday’s 200 lap feature event.
 The inaugural event had arguably the most notorious qualifying day in the track’s history.
-For an in-depth look at the controversial day click here.
+For a more in-depth look at the controversial day click here.
 The following day’s 200 lapper was won by outsider Steve Chowansky.
 Jeff Pearl won the 100 lapper in October while Tucker Reynolds Jr and Jimmy Broderick won the two 50 lap events.

 Late Model victory lane was not visited by Phil Rondeau for the first time since 1984.
 In his absence, a group of young talented drivers amassed 13 victories.
 Matt Kobyluck led the division by winning 5 features for the 2nd year in a row, while ’96 Strictly Stock champ Allen Coates and eventual Late Model champ Ed Reed Jr each took home 4 main event trophies.
 Reed piloted the #27 car owned by “Flash” Gordon Rodgers who previously won a Late Model title as car owner in 1984 with C.J.
 Frye driving his 6x car.
 Kobyluck and Coates won the two 100 lap events held during the season.

 19 different competitors visited victory lane over the 25 events held in the Strictly Stock division.
 Only the 20 different Modified winners in the track’s first season had more winners in a single season.
 Ed Puleo led the division with 3 victories, including a 50 lapper in August.
-Scott Cook won the special 100 lap event held during 4th of July weekend, while one- time winner Chris “Moose” Douton won his first track championship handily over Ed Gertsch Jr.
+Scott Cook won the special 100 lap event held during 4th of July weekend, while one- time winner Chris “Moose” Douton won his first track championship over Ed Gertsch Jr.